 Many models describe his photo sessions as a powerful form of self-discovery — one that transforms both their outward appearance and inner confidence long after the session ends.

-He draws inspiration from renowned painters of past centuries (Leonardo da Vinci, the Pre-Raphaelites, and the Impressionists), whose vision of natural human beauty aligns with his perception of the canons of past times.
+He draws inspiration from renowned painters of past centuries (Leonardo da Vinci, the Pre-Raphaelites, and the Impressionists), whose vision of natural human beauty aligns with his perception of the beauty canons of past times.
+He is also inspired by vintage aesthetuc - not only in fashion or costume, but in mood, in light, in how beauty is treated: less gloss, more nuance; sensuality, tenderness without vulgarity.

 Posing is often one of the most challenging aspects of a photo session.
 Each shoot has its own purpose — whether it’s to reveal the model’s personality, highlight their individuality, or convey softness, strength, or sensuality.
-What makes portrait photography truly captivating is its ability to capture natural, spontaneous moments rather than relying on rigid or artificial poses.
+What makes portrait photography truly captivating is its ability to capture natural, spontaneous moments rather than photographing strict, stylized and artificial posing.

 “My main goal during each photo session is to uncover a person’s inner potential — regardless of age.
-I create roles and emotional narratives tailored to each individual.
-This allows hidden facets of their personality to emerge naturally in front of the camera.”
+I create roles and emotional narratives tailored to each individual; expressions are born out of interaction, out of moment.”

 This process offers a rare chance to see yourself from a new perspective — to explore the depths of your emotional world and take part in a story that is entirely your own.

-Photo sessions often pass quickly, as clients find themselves fully engaged — not merely posing, but experiencing a journey of self-discovery.
+Sometimes photo sessions last for more than 4 hours, but this time passes really quickly, as clients find themselves fully engaged in a journey of self-discovery.
 The result is not just a photograph, but a transformation: life begins to feel more vibrant, and a quiet desire awakens — to become more in tune with oneself, to listen to the inner voice, and to grow.

 This is what continues to inspire me to work with people again and again — each story is unique, each experience deeply human.